Tronak007/revanced-extended/CONFIG.md

 ## More about other options:

-There exists an example below with all defaults shown and all the keys explicitly set.
+There is existing example below with all defaults shown and all the keys explicitly set.
 **All keys are optional** (except for download urls) and are assigned to their default values if explicitly is not set.

 ```toml